YottaDB/YDBDoc/ProgGuide/ioproc.rst

 DELETE Applies to: SD FIFO SOC(LOCAL)

-Instructs YottaDB/GT.M to delete the disk file after YottaDB/GT.M closes it.
+Instructs YottaDB to delete the disk file after YottaDB closes it.

 **DESTROY**